johnfaber2801/Assessment-T1A2/README.md

 ![desktopblog2](/assets/desktop%20view%20blog2.png)
 ![desktopblog3](/assets/desktop%20view%20blog3.png)

-*note* 3 screenshot added as scroll down needed to explore all the content.
+*note:* 3 screenshot added as scroll down needed to explore all the content.

 ## Target Audience

 The website portfolio is targeted to recruiters of the IT industry.
 It will bring access to real life projects and Github repositories.
-My diverse background will give an idea of what king experience and person I am.
+My diverse background will give an idea of what kink experience and person I am.
 My social media will help to support that.

 ## Tech Stack